 Every active Mississippi LLC has various tax accounts that are maintained by different departments within the Mississippi State government.
 This includes business, sales, and withholding tax accounts.

-To close your business tax account, you will need to submit a final return and pay any outstanding taxes owed.
+To close our business tax account, we needed to submit a final return and pay any outstanding taxes owed.